navatharaagi/AWS-Developer-Tools/README.md

 2) SNS Topic:
   - Have an SNS topic setup with the person who will be doing to review as a subscriber.

+##### Adding an Approval Action:
+1) Navigate to CodePipeline and select the pipeline you want to add the Approval action to.
+2) Click “edit” to open the pipeline editing framework.
+3) Add a new “stage” and give it a name
+4) Add a new “action”:
+!
+For “Action category” select “Approval”
+!
+Give the action a name
+!
+For “Approval type” select “Manual approval”
+!
+For “SNS topic ARN” select the SNS Topic that your reviewer is subscribed to
+!
+For “URL for review” (optional) insert the location where the reviewer must to navigate to in order to review the code or application
+!
+For “Comments” (optional) provide a comment to the reviewer or leave it blank
+5) Click “Add action”